yaserhadi/tagsView/README.md

 Right-click any tag to change its font color, background color, or to close all tags at once.

+The reusable JavaScript and CSS live in the `src` directory.
+The `examples` folder contains an HTML file demonstrating how to use them.

 ## How to open

 No build step is required.
-Simply open `index.html` in a web browser or serve the repository with any static file server.
-The page calls `initTagsView({menuItemSelector: '.nav-item', leftMenuSelector: '#sidebar'})` after loading `tagsView.js`.
+Open `examples/index.html` in a web browser or serve the repository with any static file server.
+The demo page includes the JavaScript and CSS from the `src` folder and calls `initTagsView({menuItemSelector: '.nav-item', leftMenuSelector: '#sidebar'})` after loading `src/tagsView.js`.